 During World War II, the federal government removed over 120,000 men, women, and children of Japanese descent (both foreign-born “issei” and native-born “nisei”) from the West Coast and interned in camps.
 President Roosevelt authorized the internments with his Executive Order No. 9066, issued on February 19, 1942.

-Aiko Herzig-Yoshinaga was born in 1924 in Los Angeles, California.
+Aiko Herzig-Yoshinaga was born in 1924 in Sacramento, California and moved to Los Angeles at the age of nine.
 A second-generation (“Nisei”) Japanese American, she was incarcerated at the Manzanar internment camp in California and later at other internment camps in Arkansas.
 Her she describes learning about Pearl Harbor, her family’s forced evacuation, and her impressions of her internment camp.

 On August 6, 1945, Harry Truman disclosed to the American public that the United States had detonated an atomic bomb over Hiroshima, Japan.